NFC Payments: Everything You Need To Know About Contactless Payments

-NFC payments are widely used because they are contactless, encrypted, and highly secure and can help speed up the checkout process.
-To accept these payment types, you need a specialized card reader.
-However, due to contactless payment popularity and increased adoption rates because of the COVID-19 pandemic, most merchant accounts offer NFC readers.
+To accept NFC mobile payments, you need a specialized card reader.
+Due to contactless payment popularity and increased adoption rates due to the COVID-19 pandemic, most merchant accounts offer NFC readers.

 How NFC Payments Work

-When payment and reader devices are close together and activated, the NFC chips exchange encrypted data to complete a payment.
 The process creates a lightning-fast checkout flow that’s both convenient and one of the most secure payment methods.
-Because of this, NFC-driven payments, such as Apple Pay and Google Pay, are fast becoming a preferred consumer payment method.
+Because of this, NFC-driven payment options, such as Apple Pay and Google Pay, are fast becoming a preferred consumer payment method.

 The wireless or “contactless” connection between the two devices uses radio waves similar to radio-frequency identification (RFID) labels used in store, warehouse, and other wireless tracking applications.
 NFC chips use a specific RFID radio frequency (13.56MHz) that only works when the chips are very close together.